akicho8/source2md/README.md

 # Source2MD: Markdown generator from source code #

-## Basic Logic ##
+## Logic ##

 1. Divide the source code into paragraphs using blank lines as separations.
-1. Remove comments from the comment blocks.
+1. Remove start character of comments from the comment blocks.
-1. Include the code within the code block.
+1. The code is embed within the code block.

 ## Install ##